Marine Firefighting

 Wilmington Fire Department

-It was quickly determined that formal marine firefighting for land based fire fighters was not available.
-The group started with the NFPA 1405 Guideline published in 1990 as a starting point and quickly began development.
-The large and diverse nature of the intended audience required that a flexible approach was needed.
 The format for Hazardous Material Response Training was utilized to form the basis of a modular program.
 The complete program in Marine Fire Fighting is based upon five levels and covers more that 50 hours of classroom and practical training.
 The training has been provided to over 5000 firefighters in 18 states.
 This training program formed the basis of many other training programs that were instituted in various regions of the U.S.

 MARINE FIREFIGHTING

-LEVEL I - Marine Firefighter I - This is an introduction to the problems associated with marine responses including jurisdiction, operating in the marine environment, terminology, types of ships & facilities, problems unique to marine responses, tactical considerations, safety and incident management.
+This is an introduction to the problems associated with marine responses including jurisdiction, operating in the marine environment, terminology, types of ships & facilities, problems unique to marine responses, tactical considerations, safety and incident management.

-• 4 Hours - Prerequisites: None
+• 4 Hours - Prerequisites: NONE

-LEVEL II - Marine Firefighter II - Building upon the Level I AWARENESS course, this course provides guidance for the first-in company.
+Building upon the Level I AWARENESS course, this course provides guidance for the first-in company.
 Training includes port organization and resources, vessel familiarization, vessel construction, specialized resource considerations, initial response assignments, incident management & size-up considerations.
-Completion of this level covers the Knowlegde and Skill Assessments (KSA) outlined in NFPA 1005
+Completion of this level covers the Knowledge and Skill Assessments (KSA) outlined in NFPA 1005

 • 8 Hours Prerequisites: FFI; MFF I